yogakumi0/winscan/README.md

 2. `DISM /Online /Cleanup-Image /CheckHealth`: Checks the health of the Windows image.
 3. `DISM /Online /Cleanup-Image /ScanHealth`: Scans for component store corruption.
 4. `DISM /Online /Cleanup-Image /RestoreHealth`: Restores the Windows image from known good files.
-5. `CHKDSK :drive /F /X`: Optionally, you can run this command to scan local drives for bad sectors (use the `/R` parameter for HDD drives).
+5. `CHKDSK`: Optionally, you can run this command to scan local drives for bad sectors (use the `/R` parameter for HDD drives).

 ## Features

 - Automated repair process: Execute all repair commands with a single click.
 - Sequential execution: Ensures that the commands run in the correct order.
-- Optional CHKDSK scan: Choose whether to scan for bad sectors.

 ## Usage